 Step 2: To view the history of a file, open it and select History from the menu.

-Step 3: is to clear your browsing history and reset the browser.
+Step 3: clear your browsing history and reset the browser.
 Click on ‘Clear Browsing Data’ when you’re done!

 Disable TLS 1.3